leavuckovic/RAG/README.md

 ## Example Questions:
 ### Input: image - invoice_image.png
-- Tell me property details.:
+- Tell me property details.
 Answer: Sure, here are the property details from the context:

-Type: Famiiy House:
-Unit Price (EUR): 250,000,00:
-Total (EUR): 250,000,00:
-Purchase of Residential Property:
+Type: Famiiy House  Unit Price (EUR): 250,000,00  Total (EUR): 250,000,00  Purchase of Residential Property:

-- How much is advance payment?:
+- How much is advance payment?
 Answer: The advance payment is 25,000,00.

-- What is invoice number?:
+- What is invoice number?
 Answer: The invoice number is RE-2025-001.

-- What is the date of the issue?:
+- What is the date of the issue?
 Answer: The date of issue is October 5, 2025.
 ### Input: documents : Contract.pdf
-- Who is buyer?:
+- Who is buyer?
 Answer: The buyer is Ana Kovač.

-- Who is seller?:
+- Who is seller?
 Answer: The seller is Marko Horvat.

-- What is the address and purchase price on house?:
+- What is the address and purchase price on house?
-Answer: Sure, here is the answer:
+Answer: Sure, here is the answer
 Address: Braće Stipčić Street 12, 51000 Rijeka Purchase Price: EUR 250,000.00

-- Is there tax obligation?:
+- Is there tax obligation?
 Answer: Yes, the buyer is obligated to pay real estate transfer tax in the amount of 3% of the purchase price, which is EUR 25,000.00.

-- How many days in advance buyer needs to pay advance payment?:
+- How many days in advance buyer needs to pay advance payment?
 Answer: According to the context, the buyer needs to pay an advance payment of EUR 25,000.00 within 5 days of signing the agreement.